DreamYuanStarSoul/AndroidHealthcareAppDevelopment/README.md

 # AndroidAppTrial
-Share some problems that I have encountered, hopefully you will find what you're looking for here.
+Share problems that I have encountered trying Android development, hopefully you will find what you're looking for here.